Om8/Portfolio/README.md

 The prime number assignment asked for us to create a program which got all of the prime numbers up to 10,000 as fast as possible.
 This was done in the first year and taught us a bit about optimising code.

+The FYP Respawning is a snippet from my FYP, this selected a spawn location and spawned a player depending on their team.

 My three main projects would not upload to github, so here is a download link to the source and the builds.